drinkcoffee/drinkcoffee.github.io/experience.md

 * Anonymous State Pinning: State pinning approach that preserved privacy of pinned chain.
 * Atomic Crosschain Transactions: Provides similar capabilities to GPACT.
 However, requires changes to blockchain clients to operate.

 **Filecoin Secondary Retrieval Market**: In late 2020 and the first half of 2021 I worked with Protocol Labs to determine requirements, architect, and lead a team that delivered a system to allow for massive scaling of the data retrieval system in Filecoin.
+The architecture for the system is described here: [https://www.youtube.com/watch?v=5NUfUHRbCFs](https://www.youtube.com/watch?v=5NUfUHRbCFs).

 **Other Projects**: In addition to the large projects described above I also did the following smaller projects: